 Gravel mine turns into preserve

 Unfortunately the mining operations did change the landscape.
 Old sycamores and oaks were felled, streambed of Dry Creek was changed.
 Restoration activities included re-establishment of natural stream patterns and vegetation.
-Diversity of the unique Californian nature is returning here.
-As the activities will bring more success, area will be opened for tourism.
+The diversity of the unique Californian nature is returning here.
+As the activities will bring more success, the area will be opened for tourism.

 Beautiful dream coming true